mslmtrk/crm-application/README.md

 # CRM Application Backend
-#### A REST API that provides functionalities such as login, signup and CRUD operations to [the frontend side](https://github.com/mslmtrk/Crm-Application-Frontend) of the application.
+#### This is a REST API that provides functionalities such as login, signup and CRUD operations to [the frontend side](https://github.com/mslmtrk/Crm-Application-Frontend) of the application.
 It has been deployed to AWS.

 #### Live App: http://crm-frontend.eu-central-1.elasticbeanstalk.com/